denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Practical relevance of

 Here, we outline the intended usecase for our work.
-Similar to~\cite{Ashesh2023-wtf}, our work also aims to enable microscopists in extracting multiple structures using a single fluorescence marker.
+Similar to~\cite{Ashesh2023-wtf}, our work also aims to enable microscopists to extract multiple structures using a single fluorescence marker.
 There are two important practical considerations which our work addresses.

-Firstly, different microscopy projects, depending upon the nature of underlying specimen and microscope type, have different tolerance for the amount of laser power and the dwell time which can be used during acquisition.
-This roughly translates to the amount of noise which will be present in the acquired micrographs.
+Firstly, different microscopy projects, depending upon the nature of underlying specimen and microscope type, have different tolerances for the amount of laser power and the dwell time that can be used during acquisition.
+This roughly translates to the amount of noise that will be present in the acquired micrographs.
 In this work, we cater to this necessity by working with different noise levels.

-Secondly, in most cases, there will be a need to purchase a single fluorescent marker which can bind to both cellular structure types one is interested in.
+Secondly, in most cases, there will be a need to purchase a single fluorescent marker that can bind to both cellular structure types one is interested in.
 Additionally, even after the purchase, it might still be challenging to get a decent staining of both structures with the marker.
 An imperfect staining can lead to under-expression of one of the two structure types in the imaged micrographs.
 Therefore, there is also an investment of time and expertise in getting a proper staining.
 That being the case, it makes sense to first inspect the feasibility of the approach before making the investment of buying a new marker followed by getting the staining correct.
-Our method provides the way to get proof-of-concept splitting without making any of these investments.
+Our method provides a way to get proof-of-concept splitting without making any of these investments.

 We envision that microscopists should image individual channels in the same noise regime as is permitted in their project.
 They should then train the \denoiSplit and inspect the prediction quality.
-If there is a room for adjustment in power and dwell time, they can re-acquire in a different noise regime and train the \denoiSplit again.
+If there is room for adjustment in power and dwell time, they can re-acquire in a different noise regime and train the \denoiSplit again.
 Note that this acquisition can be done with a single-color setup and therefore can be done using their existing microscope configuration.

 In case they find the model performance satisfactory in some feasible noise regime, they can then order the relevant fluorescent marker and can subsequently label their structures with it to get superimposed images.
 Finally, they need to finetune the trained network to this slightly different input data and then they can start using \denoiSplit.
 This problem of finetuning the model is outside the scope of this work and will be taken up in our future work.